Items that helped us through the challenging toddler travel years

 TIP: If you are still looking to travel with a larger stroller, we suggest you protect your gear when flying or stowing on transport by placing it inside a stroller gate check bag – our full review of your different travel bag options here.

 By now I am guessing most of you avid travellers have discovered the joys that a baby carrier brings.
 Many brands now see a child all the way through to their toddler years.
 We have used our Ergo across the continents for many years – but with our youngest now 4 (and to be fair, a happy walker/runner – unlike the first two!!) we are finally ready to say goodbye – one of our best pricier bits of toddler kit we’ve never regretted investing in.
+You can find a good toddler carrier comparison guide here.

 Hiking Toddler Carrier